 Students build upon the skills developed in prior Spanish courses or the equivalent of Spanish I (with appropriate review of previously learned material).
-They develop greater proficiency in listening, speaking, reading and writing.
+Students will continue to develop the linguistic and cultural knowledge needed to perform in a variety of cultural settings.
 The topical context is expanded from the student's immediate world to the world of the target cultures.
-Topics may include family relationships, shopping, cuisine, geography, travel, education, wellness, leisure time activities, careers, and the 21st century.
-During first and second semester, students will keep a journal as a tool to improve their writing skills.
+Topics may include family relationships, shopping, food, geography, travel, education, wellness, leisure time activities, jobs, and careers.